nicbou/timeline-old/README.md

 ## Geolocation

 This project ships with an MQTT broker.
 This broker works with [OwnTracks](https://owntracks.org/) to receive geolocation pings from your phone.
-When your phone sends its location, a `geo.point.current` entry is created.
+When your phone sends its location, a `activity.location` entry is created.